w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ## Voting on a Referendum

+If you are a voter means that you will vote with your
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on each single referendum.

 In Governance V1, voters could cast only an _aye_ or _nay_ vote.
 In Polkadot OpenGov, voters can additionally cast a _abstain_ and _split_ votes.
 [Vote splitting](./learn-guides-polkadot-opengov.md#voting-on-referenda) allows voters to allocate